NOAA-ORR-ERD/WebGnomeClient/doc/location_files/strait_of_juan_de_fuca_examples.rst

     much more extensive around Dungeness Spit than for the gasoline spill, most of which evaporated and dispersed.
-(To view the mass balance for a scenario, click the right-pointing triangle next to the spill description (“Fuel Oil #6: 1000 barrels”) under **Spills** in the Summary List.
-Then click the right-pointing triangle next to “Splot Mass Balance” to view the mass balance for the “Best Guess” trajectory.)
+(To view the mass balance for a scenario, click the right-pointing triangle next to the spill description ("Fuel Oil #6: 1000 barrels") under **Spills** in the Summary List.
+Then click the right-pointing triangle next to "Splot Mass Balance" to view the mass balance for the "Best Guess" trajectory.)

 **2(b)** Can you change the wind to make the beach impacts more